pritomsaha/keyword-selection/README.md

 cd ./src
 python3 keyword_selection.py --config config_filename
 ```
-Please see the config files in the "./src/configs/" folder that are used for the experients shown in the paper.
+Please see the some config files in the "./src/configs/" folder that are used for the experients presented in the paper.
 Results are saved under the results folder of the corresponding dataset folder"

 ## Publications